yaya2devops/aws-cloud-project-bootcamp/journal/week4.md

 This example assumes that the `/cruddur` portion of the URL is related to a specific endpoint and is not required for database operations such as dropping or creating databases.

-### `Sed` For The Real World
+### `sed` For The Real World
-This was part of my great time on Google Cloud.
+This was part of [my great time on Google Cloud](https://www.cloudskillsboost.google/public_profiles/664bbb5a-6ea0-4005-b3cf-817644fa9c0b).
 I made sure to keep it close, and the time comes to expose it for you, beautifully presented!

 Consider you work for a doctor and possess a configuration file that requires customization for client-associated IDs and related information.
 ```JSON